This topic introduces the best practices for tag design in ECS. Tags can be used to manage, categorize, and search for resources.

 You must implement the best tagging practices based on the following principles:

-key="owner" to represent the owner attribute, you cannot use other tag keys such as own, belonger, or owner to represent this attribute again.
+key="owner" tag key to represent the owner attribute, you cannot use other tag keys such as own, belonger, or owner to represent this attribute again.

-Collective exhaustion means that when planning resources, you must plan tags at the same time and prioritize the tag keys.
-All resources must be bound with the planned tag keys and their corresponding key values.
+Collective exhaustion means that when you plan resources, you must plan tags at the same time and prioritize the tag keys.
+All resources must be bound with the planned tag keys and their corresponding values.

 - Each tag key-value pair must be named in a standard format.